thoughtspot/thoughtspot.github.io/_data-integrate/dataflow/dataflow-hdfs-add.md

 {% include content/dataflow/add-database-connection.md %}

-4. After you select the File **Connection type**, the rest of the connection properties appear.
+4. After you select the **Connection type**, the rest of the connection properties appear.

    Depending on your choice of authentication mechanism, you may use different properties.
 <!--